blrk/blrk/README.md

 #### About Me...
 - 👀 I'm interested in continuous learning
 - 💞️ I’m looking to collaborate in the areas of Kubernetes, cloud and DevOps
 - 🌱 I posses a Ph.D degree in COmputer Science and Engineering.
-(Thesis title: Effective sleep stage detection approaches using single-channel EEG for in-home sleep monitoring systems)
+(Filed of Study: Automatic sleep stage classification in home environments)
 - 📫 How to reach me blrk.research@gmail.com

 #### Certifications